“Do you sleep next to your phone?”

 This is the first question I ask when someone tells me they have insomnia, anxiety or cancer.
 It is the most common question I ask people, in workshops and in readings, and the answer 95% of the time is “Yes.”

 Cell phones are far too powerful a tool to be used as an alarm clock.
 The price is the disruption of restorative sleep, which compromises our wellbeing.
-The good news here is that the anxiety that plagues many of us is primarily an environmental issue, not an emotional one.
+The good news here is that the anxiety that impacts many of us is primarily an environmental issue, not an emotional one.

 If your phone by your head at night, you are being blasted with wireless radiation.
 Wireless radiation creates inflammation, which in the short term can cause anxiety, and in the long term an inflammatory disease like cancer.
 Your phone, when passive or active, is consistently connecting with satellites, an activity that your brain registers as light, preventing deep sleep.
 Notifications can jar us awake at anytime.
 Having your phone on airplane mode still creates a magnetic field.
 The best solution is to turn your phone off and have it out of the room while you sleep (you will not miss a thing).
 If you have to have it on or nearby, have it far from your head, or in another room.
 Distance is your friend with wireless.
 A few feet makes a big difference.